 The 1999-2003 Ford 7.3 Powerstroke that came in the new Superduty pickups received larger fuel injectors and a wastegated turbocharger.
 Horsepower was increased to 275 and torque to 525 ft/lbs.

 The Ford 7.3 Powerstroke is a great engine with some proper modifications to address trouble areas.
-If you have any questions about performance modifications, troubleshooting, or anything else related to the 7.3 Powerstroke, please feel free to give us a call at 1-877-367-9351.
+If you have any questions about performance modifications or what repair parts to select related to the 7.3 Powerstroke, please feel free to give us a call at 1-877-367-9351.

 7.3 Powerstroke Specs